 If you’re watching the numbers on the scale, you might be tempted by fad diets.
 But Bander says a better approach is to choose an eating plan you can stick with to establish lasting healthy habits.

 “I don’t like diets because people are waiting to go off their diet and go back to eating the way they always did,” she says.
 “You need something that’s sustainable.”

-When evaluating a diet, Bander recommends asking yourself: “Can I imagine myself doing this in three months?
-In six months?”
-If you can’t, you’ll gain the weight back.
-And that ruins your metabolic rate.
+When evaluating a diet, Bander recommends asking yourself a basic question: “Can I imagine still doing this in three months?”
+If the answer is “no,” odds are that any weight loss will only be temporary.

-“You want it to be something you’re 99 to 100 percent positive you can do,” Bander emphasizes.
+“You want it to be something you’re 99 to 100% positive you can do,” emphasizes Bander.
 “You want to build on positive change.
-If you can do that one thing successfully, then you can add … and add.”
+If you can do one thing successfully, then you can add and add.”